 Students who were previously admitted, but never enrolled, and students who want to re-enroll after skipping four or more terms, must submit a Re-Enrolling & Update Application Form.
-Students who have not yet registered for classes may change their entry term, a major or a campus location by completing the Application Change Form online. with the enrollment process.
-The Admissions Office operates with the cooperation and support of the entire campus community.
+Students who have not yet registered for classes may change their entry term, a major or a campus location by completing the Application Change Form online.
+Students who wish to enroll as non-degree seeking students in no more than eight credits per term may submit a Non-Admit Application form; however students must be fully admitted to qualify for financial aid.
+These forms are available online at www.oit. edu/applications.